 About UC San Diego Moores Cancer Center

-Established in 1979, the UC San Diego Moores Cancer Center is one of just 41 National Cancer Institute-designated Comprehensive Cancer Centers in the United States, and the only one in the San Diego region.
+Established in 1978, Moores Cancer Center is one of just 41 National Cancer Institute-designated Comprehensive Cancer Centers in the United States, and the only one in the San Diego region.
 Such centers are prominent among the leading institutions in the nation dedicated to scientific innovation and clinical excellence.
 This designation — reserved for centers with the highest achievements in cancer research, clinical care, education and community contributions — makes an enormous difference to our patients.
 Studies show that outcomes are better at NCI-designated centers.

 Our Mission and Vision